Emma Chamberlain: YouTube

-Chamberlain became dissatisfied with high school during the end of her sophomore year, and after speaking to her father she was encouraged to find a passion outside of school, and launched her YouTube channel as a way to find that passion.
-Chamberlain's content included cooking videos, fashion hauls, and car vlogs, among others.
-She was known for her penchant with coffee, as well as her authentic self-deprecating humor.
-Chamberlain gained notoriety for her niche editing style defined by zooms, adding text to the screen, and pauses.
-Her style of editing has gone on to be replicated by many other YouTubers, including Antonio Garza and James Charles.
-In recent years, Chamberlain has shifted away from that video style to a simpler, more documentary style of editing.
+Chamberlain became dissatisfied with high school toward the end of her sophomore year, and after speaking with her father she was encouraged to find a passion outside of school.
+On June 14, 2016, she launched her YouTube channel as a way to find that passion.
+As of August 2023, her YouTube channel had reached 12 million subscribers and accumulated a total of 1.61 billion video views.
+Chamberlain's content included cooking videos, fashion "hauls" (bulk purchases of typically cheap clothing items), car vlogs, collaborations with fellow YouTubers, among others.
+She was known for her penchant for coffee, as well as her authentic, self-deprecating humor.
+Chamberlain gained notoriety for her unique editing style, characterized by zooms, adding text to the screen, and pauses.

 In June 2018, Chamberlain moved alone from the Bay Area to Los Angeles.
 There, she formed the Sister Squad with fellow teen YouTubers James Charles and comedy duo The Dolan Twins.
 The four were featured in YouTube Rewind 2018.
 The Sister Squad was nominated for a 2019 YouTube Ensemble Shorty Award.

 In addition to the collaboration videos with the members of the Sister Squad, throughout 2018 Chamberlain and fellow Dote-associated female YouTubers Ellie Thumann and Hannah Meloche posted videos featuring each other on their respective channels, calling their group of three "The Girdies".

 In June 2018, Tana Mongeau invited Chamberlain to be a Featured Creator at Tanacon in Anaheim, Mongeau's alternative to VidCon that took place at the same time at a nearby convention center.
 Chamberlain's one-on-one onstage interview with Mongeau was the last event before the convention was canceled due to overcrowding and security concerns.
 In July, Chamberlain was signed by United Talent Agency.